n1ira/claude-oracle/README.md

 # Claude Oracle

-A CLI that makes Google's Gemini the "lead architect" for Claude Code.
+A CLI that makes Google's Gemini 3 Pro the "lead architect" for Claude Code.
 Think of it as giving your AI coding assistant its own AI assistant for strategic decisions.

 ## Why?